 Our action on the quality of services has two aspects: work with the National Care Service and on Whole System Modelling.
-This is a key part of our contribution to preventive and proactive care, scheduled care and unscheduled care programmes in the Care and Wellbeing Portfolio.

 3.2.3.1 National Care Service

 The Scottish Government is creating a National Care Service (NSC) for Scotland.
 Given the important role of social care in the lives of communities and its opportunity to shape health, working closely with the Scottish Government on its creation is a priority for us.